decompals/decompedia/projects/gamecube-wii/luigis-mansion.md

 |------------------|---------|----------|

 An in-progress decompilation of [Luigi's Mansion](https://wikipedia.org/wiki/Luigi’s_Mansion) for the [Nintendo GameCube](https://wikipedia.org/wiki/Nintendo_GameCube).
-The focus is currently laid on the Japanese release (GLMJ01), but configurations exist for all [available versions](#versions).
-The original creator first focused on the North American release (GLME01), and it's symbol map was put in a backup file.
+The focus is currently laid on both the Japanese release (GLMJ01) and American release (GLME01).
+The original creator first focused on the North American release, which was then changed to the Japanese release in Moddimation's repo.
+The current repo uses these previous efforts as references for symbols, types, and code.

 There are no known symbol maps for this game, however, it does come with [RTTI](https://www.sandordargo.com/blog/2023/03/01/binary-sizes-and-rtti).